twigphp/Twig/doc/api.rst

 defining template body runs, as with direct block rendering, and chains observe later import updates instead of snapshotting them.
 Imports bound to the defining template itself use its frozen lineage; other imported namespaces stay outside the chain.
-Block calls that explicitly name another template also resolve against that template outside the chain namespace.
+All chained templates share the composed block namespace, so only compose templates trusted to call one another's blocks.
+Block calls that explicitly name another template resolve against that template outside the chain namespace.

 Pass a third constructor argument when dynamic parent expressions need variables.
 Parent lineages are resolved when the chain is constructed and stay